Thomas-Loudis/gsynth/README.md

 # GSynth
-## Software for gravity field functionals and Earth tides effects
+## Software for gravity field functionals (geoid heights, gravity anomalies) and Earth tides effects

 #

 GSynth has been developed by Thomas since 2013.
-The initial version included the two main components/modules (GRAVsynth and GRAVtide) that have been now merged into one package.
+The initial version included the two components/modules (GRAVsynth and GRAVtide) that have been now merged into one package.

 GRAVsynth: Spherical harmonic synthesis of gravity field models for computing gravity anomalies and geoid heights

 GRAVtide: Solid Earth and Ocean Tides effects modelling

-The software has been mostly used in gravity data analysis and tides modelling.
+The software has been used in gravity data analysis and tides modelling.

 #